Soccer Six

-The Soccer Six was an annual indoor football tournament organized the Football League in England.
+The Soccer Six was an annual indoor football tournament organised the Football League in England.
 The first year of the competition was for the Midlands clubs only, but expanded for clubs nationwide every year after.

 History

 The competition was inspired by the success of Major Indoor Soccer League that ran between 1978 and 1992 in the United States.
 The popularity of the Soccer Six coincided with the six-year ban English clubs faced from UEFA competitions in 1985.

 A pilot tournament sponsored by Atari was run for football clubs in the Midlands at the NEC in Birmingham in 1982.
 The Football League opened the competition to all First Division clubs in 1982.
 All 21 top flight teams entered the competition in 1988 plus Manchester City of the Second Division.
+The venue was switched to the GMEX in Manchester in 1986.